Satyaharika01/vbot/data/nlu.md

 ## intent:branch_college
 - departments
-- what are the different departments
 - what are the different departments in college
 - what are the different departments of vardhaman college of Engineering
-- what are the departments in College
 - what departments are present in the College
 - what are the different departments in vmeg
 - what are the branches.